 How fast can I drive my jet ski?

-Speed limits vary and are typically set by local authorities, so it’s your responsibility to find out before you arrive at your chosen location.
+A jet ski can usually travel between 40 and 70 mph, depending on the model.
+Speed limits vary and are typically set by local authorities, so it's your responsibility to find this out before you arrive at your chosen location.

 What safety equipment do I need when driving a jet ski?

-• A wet suit—surprisingly, you might get cold riding a jet ski.
+• A wetsuit—surprisingly, you might get cold riding a jet ski.
 If you fall into the water and start riding again, you can catch a chill from the wind.
-A wet suit will keep you insulated.
+A wetsuit will keep you insulated.

 • A life jacket—no matter how good a swimmer you are, you must wear a life jacket.
 As stated by the RYA, “it will turn an unconscious person into a safe position and requires no subsequent action by the user to maintain this position.”